Marty Cooksey: Career

 Cooksey made her international debut at the 1982 IAAF World Cross Country Championships, where she placed 17th and helped the American women's team to fourth in the rankings.
 She missed the rest of the season due to a repeated stress fracture injury.
-After she recovered, she came second behind Gabriele Andersen at the California International Marathon in Sacramento and her time gained her qualification into the 1984 Los Angeles Olympics Trial.
+After she recovered, she came second behind Gabriela Andersen-Schiess at the California International Marathon in Sacramento and her time gained her qualification into the 1984 Los Angeles Olympics Trial.
 The trial race was highly competitive as it came at a time of a burgeoning women's running scene in the United States and, as well as being on home soil, it was the first time the marathon was to be held for women at the Summer Olympics.
 Cooksey achieved a significant personal record time of 2:35:42 hours at the trial race in Olympia, Washington, but this was only enough for thirteenth place overall.
 Injuries yet again spoilt her 1985 and 1986 seasons, although she won the American 5K road title in the latter year.

 It was not until the 1987 Pittsburgh Marathon that Cooksey competed over the full 42.195 km distance.
 Despite the long absence from the event, she came fifth and ran a time of 2:36:41 hours – her second fastest ever performance.
 Although it was her final year of competing at the top level, it was the first in which she won an international medal.
 At the 1987 Pan American Games in Indianapolis, she was selected to represent the host nation in the 10,000 meters.
 She retired from her running career in 1988, but continued to participate sporadically and won the Colorado Springs Pike's Peak race at the age of forty-three.